 This project invited the visitors to The Divine Comedy exhibition to contribute with the production of personal multimedia responses to three site-specific installations by Olafur Eliasson, Ai Weiwei and Tomás Saraceno.
 Launched at the same time as Ai Weiwei’s detention, a portion of the project invites people worldwide to participate in Weiwei’s work by creating a response on Twitter.
 All tweets with the hashtag #mtys were incorporated into the project and projected live at The Laboratory [at] Harvard.
 The responses were produced and uploaded both on and offsite, and were curated and exhibited online and on location.
 The project was lead by Joana Pimenta, a researcher at metaLAB, produced using Zeega, and benefited for its installation from the kind support of the The Laboratory at Harvard, the Department of Visual and Environmental Studies, and the Graduate School of Design.

-Zeega is an HTML5 platform that makes it easy to create projects that combine original content with photos, videos, text, audio, data feeds and maps via APIs from across the web.
-Founded in 2010 by journalist Kara Oehler, media artist Jesse Shapins, and creative technologist James Burns, Zeega is a now an independent non-profit that has matured through significant support at Harvard, in particular, from metaLAB, the Berkman Center, the Sensory Ethnography Lab, the Film Study Center, the Library Lab and the Academic Technology Group.
-The team first started working together while developing Mapping Main Street, a collaborative documentary co-created with radio producer Ann Heppermann and funded through the Association of Independents in Radio’s MQ2 initiative and the Berkman Center.
-The project’s tools for innovative curatorial practice and participatory archiving have been significantly developed in partnership with metaLAB in the context of collaboration on the DPLA and Digital Archive of Japan’s 2011 Disasters.
+Zeega is an HTML5 platform that makes it easy to create interactive storytelling projects that combine original content with photos, videos, text, audio, data feeds and maps via APIs from across the web.
+Its aim is to revolutionize web publishing and interactive storytelling for a future beyond blogs.
+Incubated at metaLAB and supported by the Berkman Center, the Sensory Ethnography Lab, the Film Study Center, and the Library Lab, Zeega is a now an independent venture housed in Matter media accelerator in San Francisco.
+The Zeega team first started working together while developing Mapping Main Street, a collaborative documentary co-created with radio producer Ann Heppermann and funded through the Association of Independents in Radio’s MQ2 initiative and the Berkman Center.
+Zeega’s core tools for curatorial practice and participatory archiving were developed in partnership with metaLAB with particular reference to metaLAB’s work on the DPLA (extraMUROS) and the Digital Archive of Japan’s 2011 Disasters.